 Some possible problems that can be overcome by simple forward planning include:

-- Amalgamations of traditional (TLA) title lots (STGR Reg.
-7) – land on a strata or a Survey-Strata Plan must be amalgamated into one parcel of land before registration of the plan.
+Amalgamations of traditional (TLA) title lots – land on a strata or a survey-strata plan must be amalgamated into one parcel of land before registration of the plan.

-- Mortgages – where a mortgage is only over a portion of the land in a strata/survey-strata scheme as a result of an amalgamation of traditional title lots, it is common practice for the mortgage to be extended to cover the whole of the land in the Strata Plan.
+Mortgages – where a mortgage is only over a portion of the land in a strata titles scheme as a result of an amalgamation of traditional title lots, it is common practice for the mortgage to be extended to cover the whole of the land in the Strata Plan.